 FTP connection needs two parties to establish and communicate on the network.
 To do that, users need to have permission by providing credentials to the FTP server.
-Some public FTP server may not need credentials to access their files.
+Some public FTP servers may not require credentials to access their files.
 The practice is common in a so-called anonymous FTP.

 There are two distinct communication channels while establishing an FTP connection.
 The first one is called the command channel where it initiates the instruction and response.
 The other one is called a data channel, where the distribution of data happens.

-To get or transfer files, an authorized user will use the protocol to request on creating changes in the server.
+To get or transfer a file, an authorized user will use the protocol to request on creating changes in the server.
 In return, the server will grant that access.
-This session is known as active connection mode.
+This session is known as the active connection mode.

 The distribution in active mode might face a problem if a firewall is protecting the user’s machine.
 The firewall usually does not allow any unauthorized sessions from an external party.

 The passive mode is used if that issue occurs.
 In this mode, the user establishes both command and the data channel.
 This mode then asks the server to listen rather than to attempt to create a connection back to the user.

 How to Use FTP

 There are three approaches on how to establish an FTP connection.
 A very simple method is using a command-line FTP, such as using Command prompt for Windows or Terminal in Mac/Linux.
 Developers still use it today for transferring files using FTP.

 A user also can use a web browser to communicate with the FTP server.
 A web browser is more convenient when users want to access large directories in the server.
 Yet, it’s often less reliable and slower than using a dedicated FTP program.